pkoripalli/Personalized-Cancer-Diagnosis/README.md

 ### Conclusion

-After some feature engineering we manage to decrease the log loss below < 1.
+After some feature engineering I managed to decrease the log loss below 1.